 Wintergreen Resort is a four season resort with many amenities.
-For the golfer, there are two golf courses: a mountain course (Devil’s Knob) and a valley course (Stoney Creek).
+For the golfer, there are two golf courses: a mountain course (Devil’s Knob – residents & guests only) and a valley course (Stoney Creek).
 Skiing and snowtubing are popular in the winter with 26 slopes and trails.
 Several restaurants and lodging choices are available along with conference facilities.
-Wintergreen Nature Foundation offers many programs and, during the summer, the Wintergreen Performing Arts series provides a variety of musical programs.
+The Nature Foundation at Wintergreen offers many programs and, during the summer, the Wintergreen Performing Arts series provides a variety of musical programs.

 Local Orchards and Farms